 Organic mulch is likely the best option since it will slowly incorporate into the soil and is a way to recycle green waste from your garden, the only drawback being that you’ll have to reapply it from time to time.
 The optimal mulch depth is between 12cm and 15cm.
 Running the irrigation hoses under the mulch will not only make your garden look much neater, but will also make sure the moisture goes directly where it needs to and stays there!

 Another important tenet of xeriscaping.
 Turf areas typically require lots of watering, so keeping them to a bare minimum is a must.
 Limit the use of turf to functionality open spaces and strategically placed visual appeal.
 You can consider decking to provide an aesthetic and functional way of covering up bald spots.

-While xeriscapes require much less maintenance than normal landscapes, there’s still some garden maintenance to be done once in awhile.
+While xeriscapes require much less maintenance than normal landscapes, there’s still some garden maintenance to be done once in a while.
 This comes mainly in the form of weeding if the pesky buggers manage to bypass the top dressing.
 Trees and shrubs may require the occasional pruning too.
-Keeping your turf grass longer is a good idea, since it will protect the soil better and act as a natural mulch.
+Keeping your turf grass longer is a good idea since it will protect the soil better and act as a natural mulch.
 Be careful not to over fertilise.
-Trees and shrubs may require the occasional pruning.
+Trees and shrubs may require occasional pruning.